-Once you have items to enhance your professional brand that will need to be added to your online profiles, remember to incorporate them into your LinkedIn profile, resume and cover letters, website, online portfolio, and elevator pitch.
+Once you have items to enhance your professional brand that must be added to your online profiles, remember to incorporate them into your LinkedIn profile, resume and cover letters, website, online portfolio, and elevator pitch.

 5. Foster a healthy work-life balance

-If you are working yourself crazy so that you have no spare time for anything outside of your classroom life, then you need to re-evaluate your work-life balance.
+If you are working yourself crazy and have no spare time for anything outside your classroom life, you must re-evaluate your work-life balance.
 Career revitalization is the answer.

-Professionals who are organized and ensure they have enough quality downtime for things they enjoy tend to be happier, healthier, more productive, and more satisfied with their work lives.
+Organized professionals who ensure they have enough quality downtime for things they enjoy tend to be happier, healthier, more productive, and more satisfied with their work lives.

 Separate your career from your home life.
 Take less work home with you.
-Make concerted efforts to be out of the building by a set time each evening so that you aren’t working around the clock.
-If you give yourself strict time limits, you will force yourself to be more organized and efficient when you are working.
+Make concerted efforts to be out of the building by a set time each evening so you aren’t working around the clock.
+Giving yourself strict time limits will force you to be more organized and efficient when working.

 Don’t forget about your hobbies and family.
 Make time for your hobbies, activities, and family time each week so that you can enjoy your downtime more.
-These activities will do wonders for your outlook and mood towards your work.
+These activities will do wonders for your outlook and mood toward your work.

-• Establish healthy work habits that will work well for you and give you a fair amount of spare time to do what you love outside of work.
+• Establish healthy work habits that will work well for you and give you a fair amount of spare time to do what you love outside work.

 • What does an ideal workday look like for you?
 What steps can you take to make that a reality?

-• What types of hobbies and activities would you like to make time for?
+• What hobbies and activities would you like to make time for?
 What type of family activities or date nights would you incorporate?